hackclub/hackclub/workshops/backjack/README.md

 Pl_card1 = rand() % 11 + 1;           /* place it here */
 Pl_card2 = rand() % 11 + 1;           /* place it here */
 ```
-We now have a Random number stored inside the card 1 and 2, now that we have that we need to keep both numbers inside a vector which is very similar to an array. so to do that, let declare a vector that store these integer under the **declaration section** and identify it as ` player_card `  :
+We now have a Random number stored inside the card 1 and 2, now that we have that we need to keep both numbers inside a vector which is very similar to an array. so to do that, let declare a vector that store these integers under the **declaration section** and identify it as ` player_card `  :
 ```c++
 //****
  vector<int>player_card;